The Philippine Embassy in Berlin

 Bringing Currency into the Philippines

-In compliance with international conventions against money-laundering, the Bangko Sentral ng Pilipinas (BSP) has regulations on the amount of currency that a traveller can carry into or out of the Philippines.
-The regulations are compiled in the Manual of Regulations on Foreign Exchange Transactions (FX Manual) issued by the Bangko Sentral.
+In compliance with international conventions against money-laundering, the Bangko Sentral ng Pilipinas (BSP, Central Bank of the Philippines) has regulations on the amount of currency that a traveler can carry into or out of the Philippines.

 Philippine Peso